External Agencies & Supports

 - Cáirde is a community development organization working to tackle health inequalities among ethnic minority communities by improving ethnic minority access to health services, and ethnic minority participation in health planning and delivery.

 - Co-Dependents Anonymous a 12-step mutual support group whose common purpose is to develop healthy relationships.
 The only requirement for membership is a desire for healthy and loving relationships.

-- Cocaine Anonymous is a mutual support group for anyone who wants to stop using cocaine and all other mind-altering substances (including alcohol and other drugs) is welcome.
+- Cocaine Anonymous Ireland is a mutual support group for anyone who wants to stop using cocaine and all other mind-altering substances (including alcohol and other drugs) is welcome.